simonw/datasette-publish-fly/README.md

 To update an application, run the publish command passing the same application name to the `--app` option.

 Fly will charge you monthly for each application you have live.
 Details of their pricing can be [found on their site](https://fly.io/docs/pricing/).

+## Generating without deploying

+Use the `--generate-dir` option to generate a directory that can be deployed to Fly rather than deploying directly:

+    datasette publish fly my-database.db \
+      --app="my-generated-app" \
+      --generate-dir /tmp/deploy-this

+You can then manually deploy your generated application using the following:

+    cd /tmp/deploy-this
+    flyctl apps create my-generated-app
+    flyctl deploy